chiarastrozzii/perception_task/README.md

 ---

 ## Project Report
-Here's the link to the report on the project.
+Here's the link to the report.
 📄 -[Project Report (PDF)](./documents_readme/Report-Perception-Task.pdf)